 Take your narrative to the time of Mr. Lincoln's assassination.
 We'll pick it up there.
 I would stay with you now, but must organize my lecture business.
-We have a young journalist and writer whom I'm promoting-Samuel Clemens, known to you as Mark Twain-and I need to be with him.
+We have a young journalist and writer whom I'm promoting-Samuel Clemens, who you might know as Mark Twain-and I need to be with him.
 He earns thousands of dollars a tour.